AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 * Bachelor's Machine Learning: This subject acted as more of a suplement to my online courses.
 However, I did extract some of the useful machine learning algorithms that I had not learn from my online courses and implemented it directly to DataPredict™ library.

 * Bachelor's Computer Vision: Again, this subject acted as more of a suplement to my online courses.
 But this time around, there's not much useful knowledge I can extract from other than refreshing my existing knowledge.

+* Bachelor's Professional Ethics In Computing: This allowed me to realize law-related value for DataPredict™, as well as learn how contracts work that is required for producing DataPredict™'s licenses.

 * Master's Data Science: This subject made me realize the business value of the DataPredict™ library, leading me to write comprehensive [high-value project tutorials](HighValueProjectTutorials.md) for the DataPredict™ library.
 It also enabled me to add new statistical algorithms (like variants of Least Squares), solvers (like Gauss-Newton) and many more.
 These statistical algorithms served the same purpose to machine learning library where they learn patterns from data, but a bit more sample efficient than the machine learning algorithms.